Welcome to Accessibility.

 During the Welcome Meeting, we will discuss your request for accommodation and request additional information, such as your first hand narrative, about your disability and the barriers you have encountered in the academic, housing, and/or dining environment at Tulane.

-Your Goldman Center initial consultation, or "Welcome Meeting," is a critical component of your accommodation request.
+Your Goldman Center initial consultation, or "Access Interview," is a critical component of your accommodation request.
 In this meeting, a Goldman team member will ask clarifying questions about your experiences in the academic, housing, and/or dining environment intended to provide you will the most appropriate form of support.
 You'll be able to share your first-hand narrative of your experiences and navigate your concerns with our experienced and professional staff.

 A timeline for determination, requests for follow up information or additional documentation, and other individualized next steps will be communicated to you in this meeting.